There are two possible options:

 - University degree certificate indicating final grade(s); if it is not yet available at the time of application, it must be subsequently submitted before the scholarship begins

 - Option a) Bi-national supervision: Written confirmation from the academic host in Germany; the confirmation must refer to your project and guarantee that the host institute in Germany will provide you with a workplace.
 Also read our Important Scholarship Information / section C, point 3.
-Please upload the confirmation from the academic host under ‘Contacts at host institution’ in the DAAD portal.
+Please upload the confirmation from the academic host under ‘acceptance of host institution’ in the DAAD portal.

 - Other documents which support your application (example: certificates of employment, proof of practical training/internships or voluntary commitment, etc.)